rullo24/SnapWit/README.md

 - Go 1.21.4 (or sooner)

 ## How it Works
-This program works by checking every 25ms for the pressed shortcut keys.
+This program works by checking every 30ms for the pressed shortcut keys.
 If the required shortcut keys are pressed, the program then resizes the currently focused window to match the settings detailed in the config file.
+There are 3 sizes that can be set with 3x shortcuts to do so.

 ## Installation
 Download the source code.